Hallyfet/healthcare-data-portfolio/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](www.linkedin.com/in/halimah-fetuga)
 👋 About Me
 Healthcare Data Scientist with a unique blend of pharmacy background and advanced data analysis expertise.
-Currently leveraging this combination in fraud detection at TSYS, applying healthcare statistical methods to financial security.
+Currently leveraging this combination in fraud detection at Monzo, applying healthcare statistical methods to financial security.
 MSc in Health Data Science from the University of Manchester with a focus on real-world evidence in health technology assessment.

 ## 🔬 Core Competencies
 - Health Data Analysis: Statistical modeling, real-world evidence analysis, health technology assessment